Guidance for local authorities compiling quarterly information about new permanent dwellings, which is used for house building quarterly returns.

 Please include all new dwellings started and completed during the quarter.

 You must enter an email address for any queries about, and any reminders for future submission of, the data in this return.
 This is a mandatory field for completion.
-NB For your convenience this field should be prefilled with the last address entered.
-If it is no longer current you will need to amend
+For your convenience this field should be prefilled with the last address entered.
+If it is no longer current you will need to amend.

 Please enter a contact name for queries about the data in this return.